Frequently Asked Questions

-Take your TSI test, complete your Immigration Check in, attend Red Raider Orientation, attend International Student Orientation, & schedule a follow-up appointment with your Academic Advisor (after you've registered for classes)!
+- Take your TSI test, complete your Immigration Check in, attend Red Raider Orientation, attend International Student Orientation, & schedule a follow-up appointment with your Academic Advisor (after you've registered for classes)!

-Personally: open a bank account, get a local phone or SIM, orientate yourself to the campus, purchase items needed for your home and academics!
+- Personally: open a bank account, get a local phone or SIM, orientate yourself to the campus, purchase items needed for your home and academics!

 When I arrive in Lubbock, can I get a ride from the airport?

-YES!
+- YES!
 We have an Airport pickup team that can pick you up if you arrive in Lubbock.

 We only offer 7 days of pickup: August 14th through August 20th and we can only accommodate